IngmarBuchenhain/Mensch-aergere-dich-nicht/README.md

 ### Build the game
 1. Load repository (main branch or one of the releases).
 2. Run 'make' in 'Source'-directory.
 You can provide a path to which the executable ('maedn') should be build via 'make outpath=path/you/like' (tested on macos/ubuntu).
 3. With 'make run' you can run a quick pre-configured game.
+(See below "Run the game" and MAKEFILE for explanation)

 ### Troubleshooting
 If MAKEFILE is not working (maybe Windows):